Pat Liddy: Career

-Turning his hand to sculptural design, Liddy designed the Mass Rock Memorial in the village of Lyre, County Cork in 2000 (Mass rocks were substitute altars in rural Ireland during times when the Roman Catholic Church and its services were banned by the authorities from the 16th to the 18th centuries).
-The annual Dublin Moon Walk, a mid-summer all-night walk fundraiser, with a different route each year, is designed by Liddy in association with the Diabetes Association of Ireland.
-In 2004, special editions of his book, Dublin A Celebration, were adopted as gifts from the Irish Government to the heads of state and senior ministers of the other European Union's countries to celebrate the accession of the new states in 2004.
+Turning his hand to sculptural design, Liddy designed the Mass Rock Memorial in the village of Lyre, County Cork in 2000 (Mass rocks were substitute altars in rural Ireland during times when the Roman Catholic Church and its services were banned in Ireland by the authorities from the 16th to the 18th centuries).
+The annual Dublin Moon Walk, a mid-summer all-night walk fundraiser, with a different route each year, was designed by Liddy in association with the Diabetes Association of Ireland and has continued in various guises since.
+In 2004, special editions of his book, Dublin A Celebration, were adopted as official gifts from the Irish Government to the heads of state and senior ministers of the other European Union's countries to celebrate the accession of the new states in 2004.

-Founded in 2005, Pat Liddy's Walking Tours of Dublin, is now one of the city's largest multilingual walking tour guiding companies with a group of professional dedicated guides.
+Founded in 2004, Pat Liddy's Walking Tours of Dublin, is now one of the city's largest multilingual walking tour guiding companies with a large group of professional dedicated guides.
 The walks he designed show the highlights and hidden gems of Dublin city.
-Since 2008 Liddy has also led an annual series of free cultural walks around Dublin organised by the Dublin City Council: Hundreds of people participate in each walk.
+From 2008 until 2024 Liddy also led an annual series of free cultural walks around Dublin organised by the Dublin City Council.
+Hundreds of people participated in each walk.

 In May 2011, Liddy received the Lord Mayor's Award in recognition of his dedication to raising awareness of Dublin's architectural and cultural heritage.
 In the same year, he had the honour of introducing some of Dublin educational and charity organisation dignitaries to Queen Elizabeth II of the United Kingdom during her historic visit to Ireland.

+His most recent Irish bestselling illustrated book, The History of Ireland in Maps, was published in 2023.